Nonsmooth Nonconvex-Nonconcave Minimax Optimization: Primal-Dual Balancing and Iteration Complexity Analysis: Preliminaries

-\end{enumerate} \end{defi} We remark that all functions discussed in this paper are weakly convex and hence subdifferentially regular.
-Thus, we may simply use the Fr\'{e}chet subdifferential in the above definitions.
-We refer the reader to \cite{li2020understanding} for a brief review of various constructions of the subdifferential in nonsmooth nonconvex optimization.
-In Section \ref{sec:sta}, we will discuss the quantitative relationship between optimization stationary points and game stationary points.
+\end{enumerate} \end{definition} Since weakly convex functions and smooth functions are subdifferentially regular, we can utilize the Fr\'{e}chet subdifferential in the above definitions.
+A brief overview of various subdifferential constructions in nonsmooth nonconvex optimization can be found in \citep{li2020understanding}.
+In Section \ref{sec:sta}, we will explore the quantitative relationship between the two stationarity measures in Definition \ref{defi:primal-dual}.